aarushi4225/Electrical-Fault-detection-and-classification/README.md

    - [1 1 1 1] - LLLG fault( Three phase symmetrical fault)
 ---

 ## References & Acknowledgements

+This project and the initial learning phase were conducted under the valuable guidance of **Dr. Sparsh Mittal**, from the **Department of Electronics and Communication Engineering, Indian Institute of Technology Roorkee.**

-This project draws insights from existing research on the topic electrical fault detection and machine learning.
+The project draws insights from existing research on the topic **Electrical fault detection and machine learning**.
 Specifically, the circuit designs and foundational ideas for simulating fault scenarios were adapted from the following works:

-* [1] **Dataset on Electrical Fault detection and classification - E Sathya Prakash`https://www.kaggle.com/datasets/esathyaprakash/electrical-fault-detection-and-classification/data`**
-* [2] **Jamil, M., Sharma, S.K. & Singh, R. Fault detection and classification in electrical power transmission system using artificial neural network.
+* [1] **Jamil, M., Sharma, S.K. & Singh, R. Fault detection and classification in electrical power transmission system using artificial neural network.
 SpringerPlus `https://rdcu.be/eu0yz`**
+* [2] **Dataset on Electrical Fault detection and classification - E Sathya Prakash`https://www.kaggle.com/datasets/esathyaprakash/electrical-fault-detection-and-classification/data`**